TOP

 Ruaha National Park

-One of the country’s most outstanding wilderness area.
-It is the second largest National Park, covering an area of 20,226 sq.km located in south-central Tanzania.
 During the dry season, when game viewing is at its best, animals are drawn to the Great Ruaha River and other water sources.
-The name Ruaha was derived from the hehe word called ”Luhava” meaning the great river.
+The name was derived from the hehe word called ”Luhava” meaning the great river.

-Ruaha National Park enjoys only one rainy season, usually from the end of November to May with annual average rainfall ranging from 500 to 800mm.
+This national park enjoys only one rainy season, usually from the end of November to May with annual average rainfall ranging from 500 to 800mm.
 The park is located at an altitude between 750 and 1868 meters.

-Not only does Ruaha enjoy abundant wildlife, but the magnificent and constantly changing landscapes add a magical touch to the whole experience.
 Baobabs dot the rocky hillsides, the cool green shade along the River, the open grassy plains, all make a wonderful and exciting trip.

 This is the place where visitors can see both Lesser and Greater Kudu because it is the southernmost limit for Lesser Kudu in African continent.